AdamJHowell/JavaLinkUtilization/README.md

 19 - I am partway through altering CalculateStatistics to return a <key, value> object instead of a list of strings.
 Currently, I have a SNMPInterfaceDelta class to represent the calculations.
 However, I do not know how to get this class object into an ObservableList.
 I am undecided on what container to use.
 ObservableList is almost a requirement, but it will have to be <String, String>, or something like that.
 I feel like that is not the proper way to do this, but I cannot come up with a logical reason for that feeling.
 Perhaps I will just commit to <String, String>.

+20 - I haven't made any major changes, but I have most of the comments complete.
+I think that I will ditch the SNMPInterfaceDelta class, and just return an ObservableList of <String, String>.